 By the time summer arrives, it can feel like your calendar is completely booked with wedding invites.
 Whether you’re RSVP’ing to a beachside ceremony, chic garden soirée, or glamorous black-tie affair, decoding the dress code for each of these nuptials can often feel like navigating a sartorial maze.
-So, in the interest of checking “find cute wedding ‘fit” off your to-do list, I’ve curated the ultimate guide to help you decode the summer wedding guest dress dilemma.
+So, in the interest of checking “find cute wedding ‘fit” off your to-do list, we’ve curated the ultimate guide to help you decode the summer wedding guest dress dilemma.

 Summer weddings present the perfect opportunity to showcase your style vibe while celebrating love under the sun.
 But they can be confusing to dress for, since you want to be comfortable in both hot and cool temperatures (remember the air conditioning), yet dressed right for the vibe of the event.